 At Penske Truck Leasing and Penske Logistics, we move the things that move the world forward.
 We continue to invest, grow and provide the innovative transportation and supply chain solutions needed by our customers around the globe.

-Today, Penske Truck Leasing is a leading transportation services provider that operates and maintains a fleet more than 260,000 vehicles in North America and Australia.
-We offer full-service truck leasing, contract fleet maintenance, commercial and consumer truck rentals, and used truck sales through a network of approximately 700 service locations and more than 2,300 truck rental locations.
+Today, Penske Truck Leasing is a leading transportation services provider that operates and maintains a fleet more than 308,000 vehicles.
+We offer full-service truck leasing, contract fleet maintenance, commercial and consumer truck rentals, and used truck sales.
+We serve our customers through a network of over 745 locations and more than 2,400 truck rental locations.

-Our subsidiary, Penske Logistics, operates over 360 locations across North America, South America, Europe, and Asia.
-Penske's supply chain solutions include dedicated carriage, distribution center and warehousing management, transportation management, lead logistics, freight brokerage, and other related supply chain and logistics solutions.
+Our subsidiary, Penske Logistics, operates over 415 locations across North America, South America, Europe, and Asia.
+Penske's supply chain and logistics solutions include: dedicated contract carriage, distribution center and warehousing management, transportation management, lead logistics, freight brokerage, and other related supply chain and logistics solutions.

-When combined, Penske Truck Leasing and Penske Logistics have revenues of approximately $6.4 billion and we employ more than 29,000 dedicated associates worldwide.
+When combined, Penske Truck Leasing and Penske Logistics have revenues of approximately $7.1 billion and employ more than 36,000 dedicated associates worldwide.
 We remain headquartered in the Greater Reading, Pennsylvania, metro area.